Is there a rate limit of API requests?

 Identical GET requests should only be made after 60 seconds and cached on the users' systems.
 Excessive requests may be rejected by Alchemer.
 Alchemer reserves the right to terminate access to the API if we see an impact on other customers as a result of circumventing the policy.

-Response data is subject to response processing, which can vary based on server load.
-If you are looking to access response data, the time between when a response is submitted (even those submitted via the API) and when the data is available via the API can be upwards of 5 minutes.
+System data (Campaign, Survey, Response, etc.) is subject to response processing within the Alchemer platform, which varies based on a couple of factors, and ultimately the current server load.
+If you are looking to access data within the system, the time between when the data is submitted (even if submitted via the API) and when the data is available via the API can be upwards of 5 minutes.

 Your code should account for these delays, as well as the request limits on your account.